What is the Volunteer Logistics Unit?

 Typical VLU Duties:

-As directed by an authorized member of the District, VLU members may be assigned to such duties as traffic control, assisting at a staging area or command post, refilling breathing apparatus air bottles, and providing working firefighters with behind-the-scene “rehab” support to ensure they are physically and mentally capable to safely continue working.
+As directed, VLU members may be assigned to such duties as traffic control, assisting at a staging area or command post, refilling breathing apparatus air bottles, and providing working firefighters with behind-the-scene “rehab” support to ensure they are physically and mentally capable to safely continue working.
 Additionally, VLU members may carry out other services to the District such as administrative and clerical tasks, prevention activities, and other duties as assigned.
 Generally, VLU members are expected to learn and perform a wide range of skills in a variety of settings, rather than having just one or two specialty roles.

 New Member Selection Process: